What kinds of books are included in the collection?

 The main focus is on books suitable for children from kindergarten through sixth grade.
-We are adding books for teenagers.
+As readers progress books for teenagers and adults are added.
 Parents also borrow books to read to their younger children.

 Are there any restrictions on the content of the books?

 We strive to eliminate any books with political, commercial or religious agendas; we also eliminate books that we feel are violent, sexual, racist or sexist.